GGOSinon/lc3_calculator_checker/README.md

 	Case 50 : YES 12+5=17

+It means that your program gave a correct answer 17 for the test case 12+5.

 If the program has incorrect answer you'll see the output like:

 	NO answer is 15